 In 2016, Joshua initiated and co-convened the Hermeneutic Phenomenological Research in Practice Conference at Flinders University, and since then, has been collaborating on research and teaching projects at Flinders University and the University of South Australia.

 From 2009-2014 he was a Lecturer in the Bachelor of Applied Social Science (Youth Work/Counselling) program at Tabor College Adelaide, teaching community development, sociology and youth studies.

 Prior to working in higher education, he worked as a community development practitioner across a range of contexts, including local government, community arts and cultural development, youth housing, and international development education.

-Josh’s practice background is in community development, music and community-based education.
-He is a piano-based singer-songwriter.
-He started writing songs at a young age, and has released several independent records.
+Joshua is also a piano composer.
+He started writing songs at a young age, and has released several independent albums.

 Photo: Baxter (William) Wiles